 Having a clear understanding of investment is very important.
-Unless you work on a contingent relationship, there are several ways to charge a client.
+Unless you work on a contingent relationship, which most of us don't, there are several ways to charge a client.
 We must be clear about how these things work and more importantly this conversation about money cannot happen too soon or too late!
 It should happen here only after you have discussed the issues they are experiencing and you have fully helped the client self-realize that you are the one who truly understands their concerns.
 We often think of the close in sales that no one likes: "Sign right here" or "What will it take to get your business?"
 This is absolutely not what we are talking about.
 As a matter of fact it is practically opposite of that.
-The close or the ending of the sales process conversation is a natural step in the process.
-If all was done properly early on, then all of this is part of the professional path to the signatures and to begin to work for your client.
+The close or the ending of the sales process is a natural step in the process.
+If all was done properly early on, then all of this is part of the professional path to the "closing of the deal" and to begin to work for your client.